 Our Group considers that the current business environment for the short-to-medium term continues to be challenging.
-The Group's performance is likely to be affected by the negative business sentiment due to the global outbreak of the coronavirus epidemic, the social activities in Hong Kong and the uncertain global economy due to the US-China trade dispute and Brexit.
+The Group's performance is likely to be affected by the negative business sentiment due to the continual global outbreak of the coronavirus epidemic and the uncertain global economy due to the escalating US-China tensions.
 We consider that might have negative impacts on our business volume and exert pressure on our pricing terms and hence on our profit margin and profitability.
 Given the level of uncertainty around the duration of the economic crisis and the shape of recovery, there are wide range of possible outcomes for the year.

 Our Group has taken actions in adjusting our business prioritization plans for the short-to-medium term to reflect the shift in current customer demand and to capture new business opportunities that help our customers navigate through their challenges.
 Moreover, we believe that enterprises and institutions will keep adopting digital transformation in the long run with the purpose not only to enhance their operation efficiency, but also create their own digital business models, which means to digitalize their business or do their business online in their own ways.
 Therefore, we are enhancing our product portfolio and support resources to provide the best valued solutions and services to our customers who continue to invest in technologies.
-We remain focus on our long-term plan in driving strategic development and growth in three key business opportunities, namely:
+We remain focus on our long-term plan in driving strategic development and growth in four key business opportunities, namely:

-- (i) Multi Cloud & Hybrid Cloud
+- (i) Hybrid Cloud, Multi Cloud & "as-a-Service"

-- (ii) Container Technology
+- (ii) Container Technology & DevOps

 - (iii) Cyber Security

+- (iv) Application Management Services